Key points:

 - For the Thessalonians who lived in a culture that oppressed Christians, a quiet life was a practical way to avoid negative attention.
 This remains true today.

-- Furthermore, living a quiet life is God-honoring.
-The Bible urges us to “lead a peaceful and quiet life, godly and dignified in every way.”
+- The Bible urges us to “lead a peaceful and quiet life, godly and dignified in every way.”

 To lead a quiet life, we should continue to take care of our responsibilities as we invest.
 By doing this, we can show godly love towards others and be of good testimony.